momentum-morehouse/django-music/README.md

 Once you have your app set up, be sure to add it to the `INSTALLED_APPS` list in `settings.py`.

+### Turning it in

+We are going to use a new way of turning this in.
+DO your work in a branch and then create a pull request with your work.

 ### Django Project Template

 This project was generated from the Momentum Django project template.
 This template sets up some minimal changes: